monika/monika.dev/src/projects/salesforce.md

 title: Salesforce
 thumbnail: images/img-salesforce-full.jpg
 thumbnailAlt: A screenshot of a Salesforce ebook, featuring Cody the bear and Astro holding laboratory equipment.
-intro: A browser-based eBook for Salesforce, complete with joyfully animated illustrations, charts, and graphs.
+intro: A browser-based eBook for Salesforce, full of industry insights, and complete with joyful character animations, charts, and graphs.
 ---

 ### The Project